ls1intum/tum-apply/docs/docs/professors/application-review.md

 ### 📌 Prerequisites

 * You are logged in to TUMApply.
-* You belong to a research group or have permissions to access the position.
+* You have professor access and belong to a research group.
-* At least one candidate has submitted an application.
+* At least one applicant has submitted an application.

 ### 🧭 How to Get There